-In some research, is was shown that fermenting, soaking and sprouting seeds can increase nutritional quality by removing some of this phytic acid content.
+In some research, it was shown that fermenting, soaking and sprouting seeds can increase nutritional quality by removing some of this phytic acid content.

-Sunflower seeds are one of the top plant foods, along with soybeans, that contains the yellow-brownish fatty substance known as LECITHIN.
+Sunflower seeds are one of the top plant foods, along with soybeans, that contain the yellow-brownish fatty substance known as LECITHIN.

 Some commercial lecithin powders or granules used as dietary supplements and emulsifying agents are often derived from sunflower seeds.
 (Source)